splusk/rave.editor/README.md

 ColorManagerConstants.java

-Note in order for this work you need to have write privelages to the CARMSYS, so I recommend setting this up first, for example copy the CARMSYS to your local work directory.
+Note in order for this work you need to have write privelages to the CARMSYS, so I recommend setting this up first (for example copy the CARMSYS to your local work directory).

 ## Build steps
 This simple uses Apache Ant, but can be easily converted to a Maven project should one want